Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/back-up-restore.md

 **A:** No. Unless you are following the procedure for [manually backing up the databases](manually-backup-tfs.md), modifying any TFS database can invalidate your support agreement.
 It can cause data loss, make it impossible to upgrade or patch TFS, or cause other severe problems.

-**Q: Can't I just tweak the databases manually?**

-**A:** No. Unless you are following the procedure for [manually backing up the databases](manually-backup-tfs.md), modifying any TFS database can invalidate your support agreement.
-It can cause data loss, make it impossible to upgrade or patch TFS, or cause other severe problems.